RandSeedOrg/GameVRF/doc/daily4/verify.md

 ---

-## 2. Verification dashboard overview
+## 2. Game Verify Canister dashboard overview

-The official ICP verification canister dashboard provides two verification functions:
+There are two verification functions through canister dashboard:

 1. **Get number by a single seed** — verify one ball at a time using one seed.
 2. **Get 4 numbers by inputting 4 seeds** — verify all four balls at once by submitting all four seeds together.